 2. Ask for Input and Feedback from Key Players

 In this instance, key players = the people who will benefit most from a micro market.
 It’s not uncommon for decisions to be made at an executive or advisory level with the expectation that they’ll trickle down for adoption - only to be met with confusion or lack of acceptance.
 Ask your tenants, employees, or guests about their thoughts on a micro market.
-What does that concept look like to them?
-Is there early buy-in for its implementation - meaning, will they actually use it and look forward to its presence?
+Is there early buy-in for its implementation — meaning, will they actually use it and look forward to its presence?
 What types of food and beverage do people want?
-What's the pie-in-the-sky wishlist scenario for people?
 Ask the right questions and generate the excitement and hype.

 The key to any successful business relationship is working with people or brands you trust.
 When scouting potential micro market options, keep in mind that particular vending model comes with ongoing support and management (as it should!).
 There’s more to the transaction than simply choosing a company to install it, drop off inventory, and opening it up for use.
 Look beyond the products, equipment, and tangible pieces of the micro market to customer service philosophies and business standards.
 Is the distributor trustworthy?
 Are they experts?
 How do they measure success?
 How do they handle issues or concerns?
 Can anyone else outside their business speak on their behalf?
 Oh, and know this: there doesn't have to be any cost to your organization when you choose a micro market - do your research; you have options here.